 How do you wash handkerchiefs?

 You can wash hankies either by hand, or by machine in a mesh lingerie bag.
 I usually put mine in with the rest of my laundry.
 In either case, unfold each hankie and soak in water for a few hours before washing.
-This rehydrates dried mucus so that it can be washed off 🙂 Handkerchief fabric is very lightweight so they dry very fast.
-I always airy dry them.
+This rehydrates dried mucus so that it can be washed off 🙂 Handkerchief fabric is very lightweight so they dry super fast.
+I always air dry them.

 Where do you get hankies?
 What should they be made of?

 My handkerchief collection is all from my maternal grandparents’ estate.
 My grandparents had a huge number of handkerchiefs and bandanas.
 Apparently, they had grown up using handkerchiefs (during the Great Depression) and continued to do so until disposable tissues took hold.